Marker Logo

 Erected by Monroe County Historical Society.

 Location.
 41° 57.654′ N, 83° 32.916′ W. Marker is in Monroe, Michigan, in Monroe County.
-Marker is at the intersection of Ida Maybee Road and Dixon Road on Ida Maybee Road.
+It is at the intersection of Ida Maybee Road and Dixon Road on Ida Maybee Road.
 Marker is at Raisinville Township Hall.
 Touch for map.
 Marker is at or near this postal address: 96 Ida Maybee Rd, Monroe MI 48161, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Bridge School (a few
+At least 8 other markers are within 5 miles of this marker, measured as the crow

 2. Bridge School First Public School in Michigan Marker

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, April 6, 2021

 3. 100th Anniversary of Bridge School Dedication

-Photographed By J.T.
+Photographed by J.T.
 Lambrou, April 6, 2021

 4. Close-up of 100th Anniversary Dedication